jeremyikwuje/monierate-website/src/blog/how-to-buy-a-vps-with-bitcoin.md

 **Congratulations!** You've successfully purchased a VPS on MonoVM with Bitcoin.

-Note that, during checkout, CoinPayments may charge a fee during payment.
+Note that, CoinPayments may charge a fee during payment.
 This fee is not from MonoVM.
 MonoVM also supports BitPay and NOWPayments for Bitcoin payments.

 ## Benefits of Buying a VPS from MonoVM
 MonoVM stands out as a premier VPS hosting provider, offering a multitude of benefits that cater to the diverse needs of businesses and individuals alike: